Cabinet Making Schools and Colleges with Program Information

 Cabinet making programs can be found at community and technical colleges accredited by the Council for Higher Education Accreditation (CHEA).
 Certificate, diploma and associate degree programs prepare graduates for a variety of carpentry, woodworking and cabinet making positions.

-Cabinet making and carpentry consist largely of hands-on work.
-Students should look for programs with good facilities providing plenty of hands-on experience.
+- Look for programs with good facilities providing plenty of hands-on experience.

 Cabinet Making Program Overviews